CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Experiments

-Table~\ref{tab:results} presents the results of our \cctlm model (pretrained from a \gcbert checkpoint with \cct) in comparison to existing approaches.
-The results show that \cctlm outperforms all previous models by a large margin, even in this monolingual setting.
-This shows that strong alignment enforced by the \cct pretraining is not only helpful for multilingual transfer but also improves the latent space structure in general.
+\textbf{Monolingual Results}.
+Tab.~\ref{tab:results} presents the results of \cctlm models compared to existing approaches, showing that \cctlm outperform all previous models by a large margin in this monolingual setting.
+Thus, strong alignment enforced by \cct pretraining is not only helpful for multilingual transfer but also improves the latent space structure in general.
+It is important to mention, that \cct pretraining works for both encoder- and decoder-based models, improving the results.